1. Park the car on a flat horizontal surface.

 Tighten

-Tighten the liquid level gauge bolt to 10 Nm (89 lb-in).
+Tighten the fluid level indicator mounting bolt to 10 Nm (89 lbs.in).